BioComputingUP/OSAI_ecosystem/CONTRIBUTING.md

 # Contributing to the Open and Sustainable AI (OSAI) Ecosystems Components List

 Thank you for your interest in contributing!
-This document outlines how to contribute to the OSAI Ecosystems Components List, a community-curated GitHub of AI resources that support sustainable, FAIR and Open AI.
+This document outlines how to contribute to the OSAI Ecosystem Components List, a community-curated GitHub of AI resources that support sustainable, FAIR and Open AI.

 We primarily use a GitHub-based workflow.
 Contributions are made via Pull Requests (PRs) which are then reviewed and merged by the project maintainers.